-Building on our article “Hello, Color!”, published last week, we’re going to cover some common color terminology.
+Building on our article “Hello, Color!”, published last week, we cover some common color terminology.
 This will help you have conversations with team members and designers when you’re creating the look and feel of your app.
 Here we go with “color terminology explained”!

-The color wheel (the graphic on the right) is used in classical color theory based on painting and the color spectrum of the rainbow.
+The color wheel (below) is used in classical color theory based on painting and the color spectrum of the rainbow.
 It’s depicted in a circular shape which easily displays all twelve colors in the visible color spectrum.
 The color wheel is very helpful for understanding the relationships between colors and for creating harmonious color combinations and palettes.

 Hue is essentially the name of a pure color we use as a starting place to then create various shades, tints, and tones.
 When you choose a color from the color wheel, like blue-violet, or green, you’re choosing a hue.